 Helping yourself to a more fertile body

-Treat Reflexologist Jane Sheehan gives some tips to help improve the chances of conception
+Treat Reflexologist Jane Sheehan gives some tips to help improve the chances of conception.

 I have a special interest in fertility reflexology.
-Some people are unlucky and have deep seated problems with fertility - but there are many quite simple every day patterns and behaviours that can have adverse effects and tackling them can often help with no other intervention.
+Some people are unlucky and have deep seated problems with fertility - but there are many quite simple every day patterns and behaviors that can have adverse effects and tackling them can often help with no other intervention.